truongle1110/truongle1110.github.io/_posts/2025-03-03-luxembourg.md

 * You can visit all outstanding places in one day, we returned at about 3 pm.

 ## Conclusion
-This picture makes my day.
+This picture made my day.
 <div style="text-align: center;">
     <img src="/images/luxembourg/IMG_4079.jpg" alt="Centered Resized Image" width="500" />
 </div>